-Late arrivals to the examination
+11. Late arrivals to the examination

-We expect you to be punctual for your examinations and arrive to the examination venue a minimum of 10 minutes before the start time of you exam.
+We expect students to be punctual for your examinations and arrive to the examination venue a minimum of 10 minutes before the start time of your exam.

-If you realise you are going to be late due to unforeseen, unavoidable circumstances you must contact the Examinations Office at the earliest opportunity to explain this.
-The Examination Office will advise that you should be supervised from the earliest opportunity and you should not access the internet, mobile phones or communicate with anybody who would have knowledge of the content of the examination.
-The person/s responsible for your supervision should be prepared to write a statement confirming that you had no access to the internet, mobile phones and could not have prior knowledge of examination despite your late arrival.
+If a student realises that they are going to be late due to unforeseen, unavoidable circumstances you must contact the Examinations Office at the earliest opportunity to explain this.
+The Examination Office will advise that a student should be supervised from the earliest opportunity and that they should not access the internet, mobile phones or communicate with anybody who would have knowledge of the content of the examination.
+The person/s responsible for supervision should be prepared to write a statement confirming that the student had no access to the internet, mobile phones and could not have prior knowledge of examination despite your late arrival.

-If you are late you will be allowed to sit the exam at the centre's discretion.
-We will allow you to sit the examination if we can arrange the rooming and supervision of your examination and it can be arranged with minimal disruption to other candidates.
+A late student you will be allowed to sit the exam at the centre's discretion.
+We will allow the student to sit the examination if we can arrange the rooming and supervision of your examination and it can be arranged with minimal disruption to other candidates.
 We reserve the right to refuse late arrivals to the examination if it compromises the integrity of the examination system.

-If you are late the relevant awarding body may have to be informed.
-They may choose not to mark your work or issue you with a grade.
-We will inform you where this is the case.
-You will be permitted to write a statement to the awarding body explaining you lateness and demonstrating whether you had prior knowledge of the examination as a result of your lateness.
+If a student is late the relevant awarding body may have to be informed.
+They may choose not to mark the work or issue a grade.
+Students will be informed where this is the case.
+Students will be permitted to write a statement to the awarding body explaining lateness and demonstrating whether they had prior knowledge of the examination as a result of your lateness.
 This statement will accompany our report to the awarding body.

-Internal Assessment and External Assessment Issues
+12. Internal Assessment and External Assessment Issues

-If you encounter any problems whilst in the examination room or whilst producing Internal Assessments you should alert the teacher, supervisor or invigilator as soon as possible by raising your hand.

-Remember that Invigilators cannot help you to decide which questions to answer; they cannot help you to answer a question or explain anything to you.
+If any student encounters problems whilst in the examination room or whilst producing Internal Assessments, then they should alert the teacher, supervisor or invigilator as soon as possible by raising their hand.
+Invigilators cannot help students to decide which questions to answer; they cannot help you to answer a question or explain anything to you.

-If there is something that is distracting or detracting you from your work you should inform the teacher, supervisor or invigilator immediately so that we can attempt to rectify the problem immediately.
+If there is something that is distracting or detracting from your work, then students should inform the teacher, supervisor or invigilator immediately so that we can attempt to rectify the problem immediately.

-If you do not inform us that there is an issue we will not know that you are unhappy and will not be able to help you.
-If you notice anything untoward you must tell the teacher, supervisor or invigilator.
-It is very difficult to put things right once an assessment is completed, therefore the sooner you tell us that there is a problem the sooner we can try to correct things for you.
-This document should be read in conjunction with the Policy for reviews of marking - centre assessed marks.
+If we are not informed that there is an issue we will not know that the student is unhappy and will not be able to help you.
+If a student notices anything untoward they must tell the teacher, supervisor or invigilator.
+It is very difficult to put things right once an assessment is completed, therefore the sooner a problem is reported to us that there is a problem the sooner we can try to correct things for you.

+This document should be read in conjunction with the Policy for Appeals Against Centre Mark.